CM4all/beng-proxy/doc/translation.rst

   null byte.
 The file can either be written to a ``tmpfs`` that was already mounted, or bind-mounted over an existing read-only file.

+- ``SYMLINK``: Create a symlink.
+Payload is target and linkpath separated by a null byte.

 - ``PIVOT_ROOT`` depends on user namespaces. ``MOUNT_PROC``,
   ``MOUNT_HOME`` and ``MOUNT_TMP_TMPFS`` depend on ``PIVOT_ROOT``,
   user namespaces and PID namespaces.